microsoft/kiota-samples/sample-api/api/README.md

 **Note:** The PowerShell script requires an account with the Application administrator, Cloud application administrator, or Global administrator role.
 If your account has the Application developer role, you can [register manually](#register-manually).

-Open PowerShell in the root of this repository and run the following command.
+Open PowerShell in the root of this project and run the following command.

 ```powershell
 .\RegisterAPI.ps1